-And this was the might of Alfred,At the ending of the way;That of such smiters, wise or wild,He was least distant from thechild,Piling the stones all day.
+And this was the might of Alfred, At the ending of the way; That of such smiters, wise or wild, He was least distant from the child, Piling the stones all day.

-For Eldred fought like a frank hunterThat killeth and goethhome;And Mark had fought because all armsRang like thename of Rome.Rang like the
+For Eldred fought like a frank hunter That killeth and goeth home; And Mark had fought because all arms Rang like the name of Rome.

-And Colan fought with a double mind,Moody and madly gay;But Alfred fought as gravelyAs a good child at play.
+And Colan fought with a double mind, Moody and madly gay; But Alfred fought as gravely As a good child at play.

-He saw wheels break and work run back And all things as they were; And his heart was orbed like victory And simple like despair.
+He saw wheels break and work run back

+were; And his heart was orbed like victory

+despair.